orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ---

-The Constraint-Led Approach isn’t a dogma — it’s a framework.
+The Constraints-Led Approach isn’t a dogma — it’s a framework.
 It doesn’t demand that you abandon structure; it invites you to redesign it.

 > Skill acquisition isn’t theory vs practice — it’s science that helps us design better practice.